-Action labels provide a means of transferring control from a READ (or SPACE) statement when an End-of-File or irrecoverable parity error occurs.
+Action labels provide a means of transferring control from a READ (or SPACE) statement when an End-of-File condition, an irrecoverable parity error, or a format error occurs.
 A branch to the label preceding the colon takes place when an End-of-File condition occurs.
-A branch to the label following the colon takes place if an irrecoverable parity error occurs.
+A branch to the label following the colon takes place when an irrecoverable parity error occurs, or when a format error condition is encountered (e.g., an R phrase or U phrase input error, or an illegal list element corresponding to a dynamic (V or ) format editing phrase).
+See page 9-21.